dominikh/go-tools/unused/README.md

 - Neither the checks for methods nor for struct fields are aware of the reflect package and may thus produce false positives.

+## Whole program analysis

+Optionally via the `-exported` flag, _unused_ can analyse all arguments as a single program and report unused exported identifiers.
+This can be useful for checking "internal" packages, or large software projects that do not export an API to the public, but use exported methods between components.

+Do note that in the whole-program analysis, all arguments must type-check.
+It is not possible to check packages individually in this mode.

 ## Examples

 ```